fredoist/fredoist/README.md

-### Hi there! :wave:
+Hey there! :wave:

-**I am a full-stack software developer and industrial engineering student based in GTO., Mexico.**
+I am a full-stack software developer and industrial engineering student based in GTO., Mexico.

 NOW
 - :heavy_check_mark: Looking for opportunities